This story started here.

 She and Kelly looked at each other.
 In a moment, they both understood some things.
-Their conversation, unspoken, took but a fraction of a second, but laid out in words it would have gone like this:
+Their conversation, unspoken, took but a fraction of a second.
+Laid out in words, it would have gone like this:

-Stephanie: If you don’t trust me why are you letting me be in charge?
+Stephanie: If you don’t trust me, then why are you letting me be in charge?

 Kelly: Because, with Mr. Randall here, I can’t be in charge.
 He’s my boss.
 And better you than him.